mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "We have to be more invisible.
 More-"

 "We?
 Cas, I never said anything about joining you.
 You're lucky I didn't come with a band of warriors to take you and your kaln to Lissa.
-Thi would have given me my own tribe to for your neck."
+Thi would give me my own tribe for your neck."

 "And yet you are here alone, your spear dry and your speech soft."